Xetera/notes/notes/american_gov/chapter16.md

 ## Opening Remarks
 * Founders did not expect a major policy role for the federal courts
-* Traditinal views: judges find and apply law
+* Traditional views: judges find and apply law
 * Supreme Court is the only court explicitly mandated by the Constitution

 ## US Courts